Lady Fern

 Comments: The Lady Fern is an ornamental foliage plant that adapts readily to cultivation.
 Like Dryopteris felix-mas (Male Fern), the rhizomes of Lady Fern contain an oil that has been used to expel intestinal worms (particularly tapeworms).
 An overdose of this oil is toxic and potentially fatal to humans, however.

-In many ways, the leaves of Lady Fern resemble those of several Dryopteris spp.
+In many ways, the compound leaves of Lady Fern resemble those of several Dryopteris spp.
 (Wood Ferns), particularly Dryopteris carthusiana (Spinulose Wood Fern) and Dryopteris intermedia (Common Wood Fern).
 In addition to having similar leaf blades, the latter two ferns also have scaly petioles.
-The Lady Fern differs from these species as follows: 1) Its leaves are usually larger in size, 2) Its leaves are deciduous, while the leaves of the Dryopteris spp. are evergreen, and 3) Its spore-bearing structures are slender (whether straight or curved), while the spore-bearing structures of the latter ferns are round.
-For a more detailed description of the differences between the varieties Athyrium felix-femina angustum (Northern Lady Fern) and Athyrium felix-femina asplenioides (Southern Lady Fern), see The Illustrated Flora of Illinois: Ferns (1967/1999) by Robert Mohlenbrock, or the website of Efloras (www.efloras.org).
+The Lady Fern differs from these 2 species as follows: 1) Its leaves are usually more broad, 2) its leaves are deciduous, while the leaves of the preceding Dryopteris spp. are semi-evergreen to evergreen, and 3) its spore-bearing structures are slender (whether straight or curved), while the spore-bearing structures of the latter ferns are circular in shape.
+For a more detailed description of the differences between the varieties Athyrium filix-femina angustum (Northern Lady Fern) and Athyrium filix-femina asplenioides (Southern Lady Fern), see The Illustrated Flora of Illinois: Ferns (1967/1999) by Robert Mohlenbrock, or the website of Efloras (www.efloras.org).
 Some authorities consider these two varieties to be separate species, in which case Northern Lady Fern is referred to as Athyrium angustum and Southern Lady Fern is referred to as Athyrium asplenioides.

 Return